Masterclass in wicked problems for policy entrepreneurs

 Sofie Burgos-Thorsen

-Chief Analyst at the think tank INVI - Institute for Wild Problems and head of the analysis track at INVI.
+Chief Analyst at the think tank INVI - Institute for Wild Problems and owner of the analysis track at INVI.
 She holds a degree in sociology from the University of Copenhagen and a PhD in data science and urban planning from Aalborg University and MIT.
-She has previously worked in the R&D unit at Gehl Architects and as a researcher and teacher at the Techno-Antropological Laboratory.
+She has previously worked in the R&D unit at Gehl Architects and as a researcher and teacher at the Techno-Anthropological Laboratory.
 She is also a member of the Open Source committee at Danish Data Science Community.

 Kristine Fisker (Masterclass facilitator)

-Sine Egede Eskesen (tentative)
+Sine Egede Eskesen

 Development Director at the Bikuben Foundation with overall responsibility for developing the foundation's philanthropic strategies, methods and competencies across the social and art fields.
 She is also a member of the board of Mind Your Own Business, BIFI A/S, Høbbet A/S, Foreningen Thoravej and INVI - Institut for Vilde Problemer.

-• Thursday, October 2.
+Thursday, October 2.
 9.15-16.00

 When faced with wild problems, you can often lose your breath.
 There are many factors at play and people have different opinions.
 That's what makes the problem wild.